liyinwei/copper_price_forecast/README.md

 The motivation of launching this project is that copper is a kind of important raw material of some midstream and downstream materials, whose price is of great relevance to copper price.
 Thus a high accuracy of copper price prediction can to some extent providing purchasing decisions for the purchasing agent.

-Here is a comparison of the fluctuation of the price of cooper and a downstram material:
+Here is a comparison of the fluctuation of the price of cooper and a kind of downstream material:

 ![image](https://github.com/liyinwei/res/raw/master/2017/copper_price_readme_1.png)